VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/ios/README.md

 ///...
 ```

-When there is no user cards found on the Virgil Keys Service, the application creates a new one for the user automatically.
+When there are no user cards found in Virgil Keys Service, the application creates a new one for the user automatically.

 ###### Swift